 Students who do not desire to take a course for graduate credit or who do not meet the academic prerequisites may audit any course upon payment of the course fee in addition to the registration fee.
 "Academic Audit" students (which means the "Audit" mark will be placed on the student's official transcripts) are required to complete the admission packet and submit their \$75.00 application fee, though they are not required to complete a personal biography, nor send references or transcripts of prior academic study.
-Academic Audit graduate students may enroll in courses at the rate of \$425.00 per course (undergrad \$325).
+Students may enroll in courses for academic audit for undergraduate and graduate level at the rate of \$325.00 per course.
 If you are a "Personal Enrichment" student (means no academic mark of "Audit" will be recorded), you do not need to complete the application for admission, but simply enroll in the desired course at a rate of \$225.00 per course.
 Personal Enrichment courses may also be fulfilled at a distance by requesting set of the lectures on a USB flash drive, the cost per course is \$325.00 per course.
 Only the USB drive will be sent to the learner, no instructor interaction is provided.